TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDili9486Pico/Readme.md

 restart to ON or OFF.
 * 7 LCD Orientation 180 degree change - Send the macro *ro* with the built-in keyboard - the USB cable will then be on the opposite side.
 This forces a re-calibration on restart.
 See the panic mode reset at the end of this description.
+* 8 Button Font Bold/Normal change - Send the macro *fo* with the built-in keyboard to turn the labels on the buttons from normal to bold.

 Math-Greek-Algebra Keyboard:
 This is a triple-key macro keyboard with 4 pages and 4 x 9 x 3 = 108 math and Greek algebra